TL;DR

 1. Your Policy Excess

-The excess is the fixed amount you must pay towards any claim.
+The excess is the fixed amount you should consider whether you may need to pay towards any claim.
 If your repair bill is £700 and your policy excess is £400, your insurer will only pay out £300.
 If the repair cost is less than your excess, there is no point in making a claim at all. (illustrative estimate)

 2. Your No-Claims Bonus (NCB)